 Your homepage is the page that displays when you first visit your site.
-You can set any page on your site as your homepage.
+You can set any type of page on your site as your homepage.

 Visitors can return to your homepage by clicking your site title or logo.

-Note: Folders, navigation links to external pages, and pages with Index Pages can't be set as the homepage.
+Note: Folders, links, and pages within Index Pages can't be set as the homepage.

-Note: If you haven't created the page you want as your new homepage, first add the new page and return to this guide.
+Tip: If you haven't created the page you want as your new homepage, first add the new page, then return to this guide.

-In Page Settings, scroll down to Page Controls and click Set as Homepage.
+- In Page Settings, scroll down and click Set as Homepage.

 After setting a new homepage, you can:

-- Remove the old homepage or rename it in Page settings.
+- Delete the old homepage or rename it in Page Settings.

 - Click and drag the new homepage to the top of your Main Navigation so it's the first link in the menu.

 - Hide your homepage from navigation menus by dragging it to the Not Linked section of the Pages panel.
 For more help, visit Adding pages to your navigation.
-If your homepage is a Cover Page, learn more about this in Connecting a Cover Page to your site.
+If your homepage is a Cover Page, learn more about this in Using Cover Pages.

 An error message appears when I visit my homepage (“We couldn’t find the page you were looking for”)

-If your domain can’t direct to an active homepage, attempting to visit your domain might lead to your 404 Error / Page Not Found message instead of your homepage.
+If your domain can’t direct to an active homepage, attempting to visit your domain might lead to your Not Found / 404 Page message instead of your homepage.
 The default message looks like this: